yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - If the ACME STAR protocol fails, Order2 moves to `invalid` and the same state is reflected in Order1 (i.e., the NDC Order);
-- If the ACME STAR run is successful (i.e., Order2 is `valid`), IdO copies the `star-certificate` URL from Order2 to Order1 and moves the Order1 state to `valid`.
+- If the ACME STAR run is successful (i.e., Order2 is `valid`), IdO copies the `star-certificate` URL from Order2 to Order1 and updates the Order1 state to `valid`.

 The NDC can now download, install and use the short-term certificate bearing